LoginRadius/documentation/documentation/docs/customer-intelligence/api-analytics.md

 If you want to know the LoginRadius account create APIs performance for a specific duration of time, you can refer to this section, as it contains a comparative chart of the percentages of response time taken by the profile creation APIs over a period of the selected time interval.

 In general way we can say how much time the LoginRadius API is taking to create an account.
-Similar to other analytics, this graph also shows response times in multiple ranges like <1s,  <500ms, <3s and >3s.
+Similar to other analytics, this graph also shows response times in multiple ranges like less then 1s, less then 500ms, less then 3s and greater then 3s.
 Further clicking on a specific response time, you will be able to see the corresponding API stats.

 ![Create API](https://apidocs.lrcontent.com/images/5_396162f201239c2ce7.75398198.png "Create API")